 Two “Local Action” exhibitions of local Xiamen curators and artists:

-Turning Point – Fujian Photographers from the 1980s by Chen Yongpeng, Cui Jiannan, Jiao Honghui, Li Shixiong, Wang Jiaolu, Zeng Huang and Zhou Yuedong (curated by Zeng Huang); If The Sunlight Were A Stage Set… by Chen Min, Chen Zhuo, Chia Wei Hsu, Jin Jing, Luo Shao, Happy Bird collective (curated by young Xiamen collective Axis Art Collective).
+Turning Point – Fujian Photographers from the 1980s by Chen Yongpeng, Cui Jiannan, Jiao Honghui, Li Shixiong, Wang Jiaolu, Zeng Huang and Zhou Yuedong (curated by Zeng Huang); If The Sunlight Were A Stage Set… by Chen Min, Chen Zhuo, Chia Wei Hsu, Jin Jing, Luo Shao, Happy Bird collective (curated by young Xiamen collective Axis Art Project).

 Three “Greetings from South Korea” exhibitions - Every year, Jimei x Arles focuses on the photographic scene of an Asian country:

 After Indonesia (2017), this year Jimei x Arles invites a South Korean contingent which brings three exhibitions of the work of three generations of photographers, curated by and produced in partnership with The Museum of Photography, Seoul and Song Eun Art and Cultural Foundation.
 Limb Eung-sik – History Through The Lens (curated by Seok Jae-Hyun); Reinventing Our Time with works by Kim Jungman, Koo Bohnchang, Lee Gap-Chul, Min Byung-Hun and Park Ki Ho (curated by Seok Jae-Hyun); Same Seasons, Different Memories by Beak Jungki, Chung Heeseung, Ha Tae-Bum, Kim Seunggu, Yoo Youngjin (curated by Park Haeni).

 “Project Room” - In this new section, Jimei x Arles invites one photographer whose work pushes the boundaries of the photo format or creates a new form of the photo object.